MicrosoftDocs/nav-content/dynamics-nav-app/ui-enter-date-ranges.md

 ---
-title: Setting date ranges in Dynamics NAV  | Microsoft Docs
+title: Setting date ranges in Dynamics NAV
 description: Learn about getting a report to show data from specific time periods using date ranges in Dynamics NAV .

 author: edupont04